Budabbb/NoMoreEnchantments/README.txt

 This mod makes enchantments unobtainable in survival.
     -Normal books will spawn instead of enchanted books.
     -The enchanting table and the grindstone are both unusable.
-    -Enchanting books can no longer be caught while fishing.
+    -Enchanted books can no longer be caught while fishing.
+    -Villagers can still trade enchaneted books, you can use data packs to disable that.